kcp-dev/kcp/docs/content/concepts/authorization/authorizers.md

   - cluster:logical-cluster-1,cluster:logical-cluster-2
 ```
 This user is allowed to operate in both `logical-cluster-1` and
-`logical-cluster-2`, falling back to be considered as user `system:anonymous`
+`logical-cluster-2`, falling back to be considered as user
+`system:anonymous` with groups `system:authenticated`,
+`system:cluster:logical-cluster-1` and
-with group `system:authenticated` in all other logical clusters.
+`system:cluster:logical-cluster-2` in all other logical clusters.

 If multiple `authentication.kcp.io/scopes` values are set, the intersection is
 taken: